-Both schools see the benefit of parents, carers and other volunteers being involved.
+Both schools actively encourage parents, carers and other volunteers to be involved.
 We recognise that they have skills and attributes that are valuable for learning and can support the school in raising standards and enhancing the learning experience for the pupils.
-However, both schools are mindful of the needs of the cohorts of children and only invite in volunteers if this will enhance the learning of the children.